The White Cat Oracle

 - and more…

 Do daily draws or whole spreads.
 The White Cat is purring for you…

 Would you like a FREE reading?

-From NOW until January 31, 2019, just sign up below to get a free one-card reading.
+From NOW until February 28, 2019, just sign up below to get a free, one-card reading.
 Think of something you need guidance on.
 It cant’ be a yes/no question, such as “will I win the lottery?”
 It doesn’t work that way.
 It needs to be a “wh-” question.
 Don’t write your question in the comments below.
 I really shouldn’t know the question.

 What’s the catch?
+I’d like you to experience how amazing the cards are.
 I’d like to publish your reading on social media using only your first name (or a fake you you put in the message… please use your real name in the form).
 If you’re worried about spam, don’t.
 I only send a few reminders throughout the year about upcoming shows or promotions…. maybe once a quarter.
 And you can always unsubscribe at any time.